jjrh/eztv_wget/README.md

 Files
 -----
  - `eztv_wget.py` - The main program.
- - `infoHashes.txt` - file that contains the infoHashes so torrents are not downloaded twice.
+ - `.info_hashes` - file that contains the info hashes so torrents are not downloaded twice.
  - `shows.txt` - list of shows you want to look for.
     - one name per line.
     - show names don't have to be exact.
 The program does 'for showname in fullshowname' so putting 'bbc' in will download everything with bbc in the title.

  - `wget_torrents.sh` -
     1. Bash script that runs the program, reads wget.txt